-- The CTDA supports the deposit and delivery of all viable bit streams - The CTDA supports the deposit and delivery of proprietary file formats

-• The CTDA will not prohibit any file format from being deposited within the CTDA, as long as it is not a hostile file or format

-• The CTDA will develop and support viewers, players, and other disseminators for specific file formats, as determined by the CTDA.

-• The CTDA will identify viable file formats for migration and will complete migration activities under the direction and guidance of the CTDA Coordinator as determined is necessary.

-• The CTDA will maintain a list of known file formats within the repository and the level of support they are currently receiving on an annual basis.
+- The CTDA supports the deposit and delivery of all viable bit streams - The CTDA supports the deposit and delivery of proprietary file formats - The CTDA will not prohibit any file format from being deposited within the CTDA, as long as it is not a hostile or malicious file or format - The CTDA will develop and support viewers, players, and other disseminators for specific file formats, as determined by the CTDA. - The CTDA will identify viable file formats for migration and will complete migration activities as necessary. - The CTDA will maintain a list of known file formats within the repository and the level of support they are currently receiving on an annual basis.